BonePolk/AstandyClient/README.md

     asyncio.run(main())
 ```

-There also some docs on [readthedocs](https://astandyclient.readthedocs.io/en/latest/)

 ## About handshake

 There some limitation with handshake:

 - AxleBolt always try to fix ways to obtain handshake of account and also can add some new restrictions
 - Only one active handshake per account (If you log into the official Standoff 2 game client, your current session will be invalidated, and you will need to perform a new handshake.)
-- Handshake have limited lifetime
+- Handshake have limited lifetime must be refreshed periodically

 ## What do all this rpc methods actually?

-Try it out and guess what difference
+- Try it out

-[!TIP]
+- And observe differences on account maybe or simply guess idk

-Always use a test/alt account when exploring unknown methods to avoid any risks to your main profile.
+**Always use a test account when exploring unknown methods to avoid any risks to your main profile.**

 Also i am planning to release application for analyzing the official Standoff 2 game client rpc behavior.

-News about are on [project telegram channel](https://t.me/astandy_api)
+## Supported RPC methods

+There not all supported rpc methods implemented.
+I am already fix tools to autogen all rpc methods from game dump and i am planning to add them later.